yogeshmpandey/yogeshmpandey.github.io/_posts/2017-12-03-Munich-Deep-Learning-Hackathon.md

 Some of the interesting facts from the data "
 - 71.53 percent of the faces German people see on their TV screens are neutral.
 - The least shown emotion is fear (0.36 percent) followed by disgust (0.72 percent) and contempt (1.13).
-- On an average Germans see 23 percent of happy faces.
+- On an average Germans see 23 percent of happy faces on their screens.
 - With 31.3 percent prosieben is the happiest channel and with 4.5 percent sadly the saddest too.

 More data crunching can be done with the above Excel sheet.